alevchuk/pstm/lnd-e2e-testing/OTHER.md

 Pay Invoice Retry
 =================

-On testnet the graph is not well connected, so as you add more channels to get connectivity, you may need to keep retying to pay an invoice.
+On testnet the graph is not well connected, so as Autopilot adds more channels to get connectivity, you may need to keep retying to pay an invoice.

 1. Side A: Create an invoice with longer expiry (default expiry is 1 hour, here 5867 is the requested amount in Satoshi):
 ```